FTigashov/Calculator/README.md

 # Calculator
-This project has developed a simple calculator with an interface using java core and java swing
+This project has developed a simple calculator with an interface using java core and java swing.